ninbura/windows/readme.md

     4. Wait until all updates have been retreived, should be a little loading symbol to reference.
     5. Select "Update All" just left of the "Get Updates" button.
     6. Wait for all Microsoft Store applications to update before proceeding.
+7. ### Install "Optional Features" (For Windows N Editions)
+    1. Open Windows Settings & navigate to "System" > "Optional Features" > "View Features" > "See available features".
+    3. Search "Media" & Install "Media Feature Pack.
+    4. Note that if install fails, just repeat the steps to try again, sometimes it takes 2 tries.
+    5. Open Microsoft Store.
+    6. Search & Install "Xbox" app.
+    7. Open Xbox app & sign in.
+    8. Uncheck all the "Get ready to play" toggles.
+    9. Click your username/photo in the top right, then click Settings.
+    10. Navigate to "App" & install missing dependencies.
+    11. Open Windows Settings & Navigate to
-7. ### Configure Windows Settings
+8. ### Configure Windows Settings
     - Mouse Acceleration
-        1. Open Control Panel
+        1. Open Control Panel.
-        2. Click "Hardware And Sound" > "Mouse" (Devices and Printers)
+        2. Click "Hardware And Sound" > "Mouse" (Devices and Printers).
-        3. Click the "Pointer Option" tab & uncheck "Enhance pointer precision"
+        3. Click the "Pointer Option" tab & uncheck "Enhance pointer precision".
     - UAC Prompts
         - Do at your own risk, technically this makes it easier to perform administrative actions.
-        1. Open Control Panel
+        1. Open Control Panel.
-        2. Navigate to "User Accounts" > "User Accounts" > "Change User Account Control Settings"
+        2. Navigate to "User Accounts" > "User Accounts" > "Change User Account Control Settings".
-        3. Drag the slider to "Never notify"
+        3. Drag the slider to "Never notify".
     - Advanced Settings
-        1. Open Windows Settings
-        2. Navigate to "System" > "Advanced" > "File Explorer"
+        1. Open Windows Settings & navigate to "System" > "Advanced" > "File Explorer".
             1. Toggle "Show file extensions" on
             2. Toggle "Show hidden and system files" on
-        3. Navigate back to "Advanced"
+        2. Navigate back to "Advanced"
-        4. Set Terminal to "Windows Terminal"
+        3. Set Terminal to "Windows Terminal"
-        5. Expand the "PowerShell" menu & enable "Change execution policy to allow..."
+        4. Expand the "PowerShell" menu & enable "Change execution policy to allow..."
-        6. Enable sudo, Expand the sudo menu, and set "Configure how sudo runs applications to "Inline".
+        5. Enable sudo, Expand the sudo menu, and set "Configure how sudo runs applications to "Inline".
     - Theme
-        1. Open Windows Settings
-        2. Navigate to "Personalization" > "Colors"
+        1. Open Windows Settings & navigate to "Personalization" > "Colors".
-        3. Set "Choose your mode" to "Dark"
+        2. Set "Choose your mode" to "Dark".
-        4. Set your Accent color per your desire
+        3. Set your Accent color per your desire.
     - Date & Time
         - Date & Time Format
-            1. Open Control Panel
+            1. Open Control Panel.
-            2. Click "Clock & Region" > "Date & Time"
+            2. Click "Clock & Region" > "Date & Time".
-            3. Click the "Change date and time..." button
+            3. Click the "Change date and time..." button.
-            4. Click the "Change calendar settings" hyperlink
+            4. Click the "Change calendar settings" hyperlink.
-            5. Click the "Additional settings..." button
+            5. Click the "Additional settings..." button.
-            6. Click the "Time" tab
+            6. Click the "Time" tab.
-                1. Set "Short time:" to `HH:mm`
+                1. Set "Short time:" to `HH:mm`.
-                2. Set "Long time:" to `HH:mm:ss`
+                2. Set "Long time:" to `HH:mm:ss`.
-            7. Click the "Date" tab
+            7. Click the "Date" tab.
-                1. Set "Short Date:" to `yyyy/MM/dd`
+                1. Set "Short Date:" to `yyyy/MM/dd`.
         - Taskbar & Notification Tray
-            1. Open Windows Settings
-            2. Click on "Time & Language" > "Date & Time"
+            1. Open Windows Settings & navigate to "Time & Language" > "Date & Time".
-            3. Toggle "Show time in Notification Center" on
+            3. Toggle "Show time in Notification Center" on.
-            4. Expand "Show time and date in the System try" & enable "Show seconds in system tray clock"
+            4. Expand "Show time and date in the System try" & enable "Show seconds in system tray clock".
     -
     2.  navigate to `Settings > System > For Developers`
     3. under `Terminal` select Windows Terminal in the drop down
     4. under `PowerShell` toggle `Change execution policy to allow local PowerShell scripts to run without signing.
 Require signing for remote scripts.`
     5. toggle `Enable sudo`
     6. change `Configure how sudo runs applications` to `Inline`
-8. ### Configure winget & manually install a few applications
+9. ### Configure winget & manually install a few applications
     1. right click the start button and click `Terminal`
     2. run/enter the following commands in Windows Terminal
     3. enable InstallerHasOverride